zBaraka/Discord-Free-Emoji-s-in-DM-s-Bot-/README.md

 1. **Enable User Installation**
    - Navigate to your bot's settings on the Discord Developer Portal.
    - Go to your bot > `Installation`.
-   - Enable allow users to install your bot.
+   - Enable "Allow users to install your bot."
    - Here’s the link to your bot’s installation settings:
      ```
      https://discord.com/developers/applications/[bot-id]/installation